 Is a small bike really more economical?

-The 250’s real benefits are clear: lower purchase price and insurance and not least the much lighter weight (reduced shipping costs, easier picking up, less intimidating off-road).
-For a light- or off-road focussed rider a 250’s a great choice for a travel bike.
+The 250’s real benefits are clear: lower purchase price and insurance and not least: much lighter weight (reduced shipping costs, easier picking up, less intimidating off-road).
+For a light- or off-road focussed rider a 250 is a great choice for a travel bike.
 Me, I’d love to see a CRF450L and I’ll keep saying that until they make one.
 In 2018 they did – oh dear….

 • Capacity: 250cc vs 471cc